^

 Epidemiology

-Causes of the left-sided scoliosis
+Causes left-sided scoliosis

 The most common causes of left-sided scoliosis are:

-• uncomfortable desk, incorrectly selected desk, etc.;
+• an uncomfortable desk, an incorrectly selected school desk, etc.;

-• trauma, congenital disorders.
-[6]
+• injuries, congenital disorders. [ 6 ]

 Risk factors